Paperboypaddy/FlowTrack/README.md

 - Consider training a custom YOLO model with your own dataset if necessary.
 - Develop an alert system for abnormal events (e.g., too many vehicles).
 - Implement remote access and monitoring to check results from anywhere.

----

-Would you like help with writing any of the code or setting up specific parts?